-Emerson utilizes a state-of-the-art Emergency Notification System (ENS) called Connect-Ed to communicate with students, faculty, and staff in the event that an emergency occurs on the Boston campus.
-It is a robust system that simultaneously transmits messages by telephone, email, and SMS (text messaging).
-Members of the community are strongly encouraged to sign up and update their information by logging into ecommon.emerson.edu and selecting "Connect-Ed Emergency Notification System signup" under the Quick Links tab.
+Emerson utilizes a state-of-the-art Emergency Notification System (ENS) called Blackboard Connect to communicate with students, faculty, and staff in the event that an emergency occurs on the Boston campus.
+It is a robust system that simultaneously transmits messages by telephone, email, and SMS (text messaging) to those who have signed up.
+Emerson community members are strongly encouraged to sign up and update their information by logging into eCommon.emerson.edu and selecting "Blackboard Connect Emergency Notification System signup" under the Quick Links tab.